enkidevs/curriculum/spreadsheets/tips-and-tricks/common-mistakes/always-check-functions-names.md

 category: how to
 ---

-# Always check function names
+# Always Check Function Names

 ---